Supporting Central Vermonters to Age with Dignity and Choice

-To apply, please send resume and cover letter to email@example.com by May 27.
+To apply, please send resume, cover letter and the names of three references to [email protected] by September 16.

 CVCOA is an equal opportunity employer.
 Employment decisions are based on merit and business needs and not on race, color, religion, sex, age, marital or civil union status, sexual orientation, gender identity, national origin, place of birth, ancestry, citizenship, military or veteran status, need for health insurance, or disability or any other characteristic protected by state or federal law.